Cairn to accept $1bn refund for withdrawing arbitration cases against India

-New Delhi, Sep 7 (IANS) British energy major Cairn expects to get $1.06 billion (Rs 79,000 crore) as refund by the Government of India, following which the company will withdraw all its international arbitration award claims and cases.
+New Delhi: British energy major Cairn expects to get $1.06 billion (Rs 79,000 crore) as refund by the Government of India, following which the company will withdraw all its international arbitration award claims and cases.

 Simon Thomson, Chief Executive, Cairn Energy PLC said: "Progress in resolving our Indian tax issue and active portfolio management leave Cairn well-positioned to deliver growth from a sustainable business, focused on generating further value and returns for shareholders."